 Other culprits, such as dust mites, cat or dog dander or tobacco smoke, could also be triggering sneezing and wheezing, so it’s helpful to make notes for the allergist on possible exposures and when symptoms occur.

 Also look for a specialist if you find yourself constantly tired during allergy season, and struggling to concentrate on tasks.
 Sinus pressure and pain, or wheezing and shortness of breath should also prompt you to make a date with your doctor.

-Avoidance is the first line of defense.
+Avoidance is the first line of defense when seeking pollen allergy relief.
 That may mean reducing the amount of time you spend outside during pollen season, and changing your clothes and taking a shower when you come inside to remove pollen.

 Also wipe off pets, as they can track pollen indoors.
 Leaving windows shut and using HEPA filters on your air system to trap pollen that sneaks indoors can help to ease your breathing.
 Washing linens regularly in hot water and zipping the mattress inside a protective bed cover can also help to keep allergens under control in the bedroom.

-As hunkering down inside is no fun, non-sedating antihistamines sold without a prescription are the first medical approach to try.
+As hunkering down inside is no fun, non-sedating antihistamines sold without a prescription are the first medical approach to try for pollen allergy relief.
 For red, itchy eyes, antihistamine-containing eyedrops are available over the counter.